 In another case the belief in miasma was used to get around an amnesty.
 The defendant was charged with failing to stay away from courts and temples despite being polluted.
 He had, it was charged, committed murder during the brief period when Athens, having been defeated by Sparta, was under the rule of an oligarchy.
 The killer could not be prosecuted for murder because the restoration of democracy had been accompanied by a blanket amnesty for crimes committed under the Thirty.
 Instead he was charged with entering temples and courts even though, being a murderer, he was polluted and so not permitted in such places.

 Miasma shows up in at least one other oddity of the law; an object responsible for killing an Athenian had to be ceremonially exiled, removed beyond the boundaries of Attica.
 That reminds one of the deodand in early English law, an object which, having been responsible for someone’s death, was supposed to forfeit to God via the Crown, which was to sell it and apply the money to some pious use.
-It also resembles the modern legal rule of civil forfeiture.
-Trying a rock for murder may seem odd to us, but we are in a poor position to make fun of the practice, given that our legal system produces civil cases such as “The State of California vs 88 Ford Truck.”
+It also resembles civil forfeiture in modern law.
+Trying a rock for murder may seem odd, but we are in a poor position to make fun of the practice, given that our legal system produces civil cases such as “The State of California vs 88 Ford Truck.”

 Marriage and Inheritance

 As a result of a law introduced by Pericles, a citizen could only marry another citizen.
 Marriage was monogamous, although the husband was also permitted to have a concubine, a recognized position with less status than that of wife; the concubine could be a slave or a free non-citizen, such as a metic.
 A free woman, wife, concubine, or umarried, had to have a lord, a kyrios,8 a man who was responsible for representing her—a citizen woman could not, among other things, sue on her on behalf—and supporting her.
 Before marriage a woman's kyrios was her father, after marriage her husband.
-If her husband died her kyrios was again her father again if she returned to her own family, or, if she remained in what had been her husband’s household the head of that household, usually her own son or a different son of her husband.
+If her husband died her kyrios was again her father if she returned to her own family.
+If she remained in what had been her husband’s household, her kyrios was the new head of that household, usually her own son or a different son of her husband.

 When a man died, his property was divided among his sons, who were then obligated to support his widow and provide dowries for his daughters.
 While he had some control over the details of the division, he could not disinherit any of them save by denying his legitimacy.
 The only way in which he could beqeath his property to someone other than his sons was by adoption, in which case the adopted son forfeited any claim he might have to inherit from his actual parents.
 If a son died with no male descendants but a daughter, she was required to marry the nearest male relative (outside of the narrow limits of the incest rules) who would have her.
-If already married, she was required to divorce her husband.
+If already married to someone else, she was required to divorce her husband in order to be able to remarry.
 It seems likely that one motive for these rules was to keep the household in existence in order that there would be someone to take care of the family tombs and do the required ceremonies on behalf of dead ancestors.

 Legitimacy was a serious issue, since it affected not only inheritance but citizenship as well; not surprisingly, citizens took precautions to guard their wives, including permitting them only very limited opportunities to go out of the household.
 If a man caught another in adultery with his wife he was entitled to either kill the seducer or hold him for ransom, and was required to divorce the wife.
 Seduction was a more serious crime than rape, the latter being punished with a fine, initially 100 drachma, later set by the jury.
 Seen from the standpoint of the husband, that made sense; seduction implied the loss not only of confidence that his wife's children were his but also of his future trust in her.